Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images

 where $w, w^{'}, w^{''}$ are the original, modulated and demodulated convolution weights, $s_i$ is the style vector corresponding to the $i$-th feature map, $j,k$ iterate the output feature maps and the spatial resolution, $\epsilon$ is a small constant to avoid numerical issues.
 In the above modulation and demodulation operations, the style vectors are directly entangled with convolution weights, which removes the characteristic artifacts while retaining the style controllability.
 However, this also impedes the straightforward modification to the convolution layers, e.g., depthwise separable convolution (details in Sec.~\ref{sec:architecture}).

-\paragraph{Discriminator} The discriminator of StyleGAN2 introduces a minibatch standard deviation layer to calculate the deviation of a minibatch and concatenate it to the original feature maps.
-This reduces the dependency within a minibatch to encourage diverse generation.
+\paragraph{Discriminator} The discriminator of StyleGAN2 introduces a minibatch standard deviation layer to calculate the deviation of a minibatch and concatenates it to the original feature maps.
+This reduces the dependency on a minibatch to encourage diverse generations.